BHU PET 2020 has been postponed until further notice.

 M. Sc.
 Geology

-Applicants must have studied Geology as an hons. subject or as a subject studied in all the three years of graduation.
+Applicants must have studied Geology as a Hons. subject or as a subject studied in all the three years of graduation.

 The institute offers admission in M.Sc programmes like Environmental Sciences (Earth and Atmospheric Science), Environmental Sciences (Ecological Science) and Environmental Sciences (Environmental Biotechnology).
 Candidates who wish to take admission in any of these programmes must have completed B.Sc Hons./ B.Sc under 10+2+3 pattern/ B.Sc Hons.
 Agriculture/ MBBS/ B.Pharma/ B.E/ B.Tech or an equivalent programme offered by Banaras Hindu University with at least 50% marks in aggregate.